FuzzDOT/VERITAS/README.md

                                       ▼
 ┌─────────────────────────────────────────────────────────────────────────────┐
 │                         Reasoning Engine (A6)                                │
-│                      Pure Functions.
-No Side Effects.                        │ │                                                                              │
+│                    Pure Functions  ·  No Side Effects                        │
+│                                                                              │
 │   Solvency evaluation with probability intervals                             │ │   Fragility analysis and sensitivity scoring                                 │